We all want to rank higher in search engines and get more organic traffic.

-You will find all of these snippets in Rank Math plugin.
+You will find all of these snippets in the

 Social signals are great indirect signals that could boost the rankings of your page.
 It helps you generate more buzz around your content, gets more people to see your content, and sends a signal to Google that people like your content.

-Also, the more eyeballs you get, the more opportunities you will get to be linked on someone else’s post, and the higher your ranking get.
+Also, the more eyeballs you get, the more opportunities you will get to be linked on someone else’s post, and the higher your ranking gets.

 But that’s not enough if you want to boost your social share.
 For that, you need to install a dedicated social sharing plugin.